ysfzkn/twitter_scraper/README.md

 # twitter_scraper

-Scraping with tweepy and API
+* Scraping tweets with tweepy using Twitter API.